Published: May 20, 2020

 Digital transformation is an answer to calls and changes in a business landscape, so a system integrator starts with complete business and system analysis.
 This phase requires the most effort and attention, as it includes:

-To make a long story short, at this stage, a system integrator makes an offer and a plan of system integration according to business strategy and to meet company goals, as well as negotiates all the aspects of collaboration with owners and stakeholders.
+To make a long story short, at this stage, a system integrator puts together an offer and an integration plan aligned with the business strategy and company goals, and negotiates all aspects of the collaboration with owners and stakeholders.

 System integration in action: methods and techniques

 After the analysis and consultation stage, a system integrator starts implementing transformation according to the established plan and business processes.
-System integration may use one of the patterns neatly as well as a hybridized mix of approaches and techniques.
-Business tasks and goals influence the decision on system integration methods, and they are as follows.
+System integration may follow a single pattern cleanly, or use a hybrid mix of approaches and techniques.
+Business tasks and goals, as well as an existing softare landscape, define the choice of system integration methods.
+The main methods are as follows:

-Horizontal system integration or Enterprise Service Bus.
-This method is used when there is a need to reduce the number of connections between system components, when a business requires extra security and when one system’s unit or software should be replaced by the other with similar features.
+Horizontal integration, often implemented by creating or expanding an organization-wide Enterprise Service Bus (ESB), is used when there is a need to reduce the number of connections between system components, when a business requires extra security and when one system’s unit or software should be replaced by another one with similar features.
+This method of system integration also calls for a data unification so that more systems can utilize the same information communicated over ESB.

 Star integration